MaserPlay/js_site/README.md

 # This is the site repository of [js.maserplay.ru](https://js.maserplay.ru)
+# The server has moved to node.js.
+This repository will be updated later
 ## en (English)
 This website is completely written in JavaScript without using server logic.
 This is my first experience in this field.
 On this site, I am experimenting with JavaScript web development capabilities.